atarw/material-ui-swing/README.md

 # Misc

 If there's a component that isn't supported, don't hesitate to open an issue!
 I can usually code something up for you in a couple of days 😀

+[A fork of this project exists](https://github.com/vincenzopalazzo/material-ui-swing) and is maintained by [@vincenzopalazzo](https://github.com/vincenzopalazzo), which adds support for some Android components not found in the traditional Java Swing library.